 You can often save money on your insurance premium if you’re willing to accept a higher deductible.
 You may also want to review your policy annually with your insurer to make sure you’re receiving all the discounts for which you are eligible, and have only the coverage you need.

-Maintenance and repairs: With an average annual cost of $1,231, maintaining and repairing your vehicle is a big line item expense in your budget.
+Maintenance and repairs: With the average annual vehicle expense totaling $1,231, maintaining and repairing your vehicle is a big line item expense in your budget.
 So before you buy or lease a vehicle, talk to a trusted mechanic who is familiar with the cost of parts and general repair issues for the makes and models you’re considering, or look for reliability statistics online.
 Get written estimates before you have any repairs completed, and shop around.
 Hourly labor rates and parts costs may vary widely.
 And keep up with regular maintenance.
 It can pay off in the long term, not only by preventing costly repairs but by potentially increasing your vehicle’s resale value.